Varun-93/Autocorrect-Using-Python/README.md

 Here we have used some words to put the functionality in our autocorrect.
 So we will use the text from a document(book.txt).
 We have used all the general libraries and a **textdistance** library for comparing distance between two or more sequences.

+Following are the libraries used:
+- Pandas
+- Numpy
+- textdistance
+- Counter
+- re(regular expression)

 # The largest heading

 ###### The smallest heading